-- Pregnant women undergo many medical check ups, good nursing hygiene is important such as when removal of intravenous catheters are needed.
+- Pregnant women undergo many medical checkups, good nursing hygiene is important such as when the removal of intravenous catheters is needed.

 - Sleeping position with legs higher can reduce the pressure.

-- Know that phlebitis occur after long flights, take that in mind if you plan traveling by plane when pregnant.
+- Know that phlebitis occurs after long flights, take that in mind if you plan to travel by plane when pregnant.

-- Stop smoking (it harms you and the baby!) smoking has bad effect on the clots.
-Smoking people suffer from phlebitis in much higher rates.
+- Stop smoking (it harms you and the baby!) smoking has a bad effect on the clots.
+Smoking people suffer from phlebitis at much higher rates.